Educational requirements are organized on this page according to program.

 - Results of the MCCQE-part 1 exam from the Medical Council of Canada.
 USMLE or ECSMG results are not accepted.

-- Medical Student Performance Record (MSPR) or "dean's letter" together with the offical medical school academic transcript.
+- Medical Student Performance Record (MSPR) or "dean's letter" together with the official medical school academic transcript.

 Requirements for international medical graduates applying to first year of MDCM (without advanced standing)